keithmburu/courses/2022-ml/labs/lab0.md

 If you'd like to create an environment more amenable to working on your personal computer, you can do the following on your local machine, but it is not required.

-Unless you intend to do all of your written work on a service such as Overleaf, I highly recommend installing LaTeX and a LaTeX-enabled Markdown editor, such  [Typora](http://typora.io) (paid) or [Mark Text](https://marktext.app/) (free).
+Unless you intend to do all of your written work on a service such as Overleaf, I highly recommend installing LaTeX and a LaTeX-enabled Markdown editor, such as  [Typora](http://typora.io) (paid) or [Mark Text](https://marktext.app/) (free).

 ### macOS